 First and most important: the German health care system is divided into three main areas: outpatient care, inpatient care (the hospital sector), and rehabilitation facilities.
 The statutory health insurance will give you access to all these facilities.

-Three of the largest providers of statutory health insurance in Germany are AOK, Barmer GEK, and TK.
+Three of Germany’s largest providers of statutory health insurance are AOK, Barmer GEK, and TK.
 They have over 100 offices across the country where you can apply for insurance coverage. (a complete list – in German – is available here).

 Additionally, several independent non-profit organizations offer different healthcare policies you can choose from.
 They all provide similar services for similar prices, but with slightly different weightings and benefits.